COSC3020/theory-vs-practice-kkrweb/README.md

 If elements were inserted in sorted order, the search tree gains the functionality similar to a linked list, turning a complexity O(log n) search into O(n).

-The loss of logarithmic scaling in favor of linear asymptotic scaling could certainly cause such an increase upon moving to the larger sort of 10000 elements.
+The loss of logarithmic scaling in favor of linear asymptotic scaling could certainly cause such an increase upon moving to the larger sort of 10000 elements, as reasoned below.

+Let's conside the idea that the worst case tree complexity was being experienced, so O(n).

+The work and runtime of the implementation would resultantly scale linearly via the nature of O(n) with that of the input size.

+The algorithm started with 1000 elements running at 5s, and went to 10000 elements running at 100s.

+If we were to follow the prediction from following the O(n) tree directly, this would be a transition of 10x (following input size) rather than the experienced 20x between the 5s and 100s.

+Though the worst case tree implementation may not theoretically contribute all of this proposed time increase directly, it could certainly play a large enough role that combined with a degree of the below issues, an increase to 100s could be possible and certainly realistic.